• Skip to main content

 2. Hold dumbbells in your hands or a kettlebell in front of your chest.

-3. Take a step to the side and place your foot on the floor, bend both knees and descend until your thighs are roughly parallel to the floor.
+3. Step to the side, place your foot on the floor, bend both knees and descend until your thighs are roughly parallel.

 4. Push off your outer leg and return to your platform.